waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Speed Assumption Failure (Critical):** I must never assume my Pokémon is faster than an opponent's, even with a significant level advantage.
 This has repeatedly led to my Pokémon taking critical damage or fainting when I expected to move first.
 (Self-Correction Turn 155758)
 - **Panic Switching Error (Over-prediction):** Against Agatha's Swords Dance Marowak, I switched out ECHO (immune to Ground STAB) due to fear of a potential Rock Slide, and switched in CRAG (weak to Ground STAB).
 This was a critical error.
 I prioritized avoiding a *potential* threat over exploiting a *guaranteed* immunity, resulting in unnecessary damage. **Correction:** I must prioritize guaranteed immunities and resistances over playing around unconfirmed coverage moves, especially when the current matchup is already advantageous.
 - **Tool Output Methodology (Corrected):** Tools like `auto_switcher` that generate a sequence of mixed directional and action buttons are not faulty.
 The error was in my execution.
 I must execute the generated button presses one at a time, over multiple turns, to avoid system input truncation.
 I will not attempt to fix tools that are functioning as designed.

+# VII.
+Active Investigations

+## A. Party Menu Cursor Behavior (Hypothesis)
+- **Observation:** The `auto_switcher` tool failed because the cursor's starting position in the party menu was not what I assumed it would be after a Pokémon fainted.
+- **Hypothesis:** The cursor position in the party menu (when forced to switch) has specific, predictable logic.
+It may default to the first non-fainted Pokémon in the list, or the Pokémon in the slot following the fainted one.
+- **Test Plan:** After the Elite Four, I will enter wild battles and systematically test different scenarios (e.g., first Pokémon faints, middle Pokémon faints) to observe and document the cursor's default position.
+This is critical for improving my battle automation tools.